bleaktwig/yuadrem-wiki/docs/languages/index.md

 ### Avshenesian Family
 Over time, Jantherlin evolved into most of the languages spoken in Yuadrem, the largest branch of which is the _avshenesian family_.
 Originally spoken in the Seven Princedoms, it spread far into the continent, only for the different tongues to coalesce again into the Fesh Peninsula<!-- TODO.
 Link. -->.
 The avshenesian apomantic system<!-- TODO.
 Link. --> started from Avshenese, the mother language of the family, and is the most commonly used apomantic system thanks to its simplicity and similitude to Frisian.

 [**Frisian**](frisian.md) was spoken in the peninsula before the [Penance](../history.md#age-of-tar), and remains the most common vocabulary in the region.
-It is currently spoken in the sumis of Fremit, Ushpavam, Vamerit, and Xarxage, as well as in the Holy Nation of Ushpavam and the Nation of Meritan.
+It is currently spoken in the sumis of Fremit, Ushpavam, Vamerit, and Xarxage, as well as in the Holy Princedom of Ushpavam and the Kingdom of Meritan.
 A dialect of old Avshenesian, very similar to Frisian, is also spoken by the chiefdoms of Raraspan and Dzarog, as well as by the Ketepi people.
 <!-- TODO.
 Lots of links are needed here. -->

 **Shanise** was the main language spoken in the [Northern Territories](../geography/northern_territories.md), and it branched out from Avshenese in the thulkrakan side of the [Ird Diaspora](../history.md#war-of-autumn).
-As of today, it is only spoken in the Nation of Gronselar<!-- TODO.
+As of today, it is only spoken in the Kingdom of Gronselar<!-- TODO.
 Link. -->.
 Shanise is the basis for the gronselarian apomantic system<!-- TODO.
 Link. -->.

 **Voskian** is a family of dialects that developed north of the [Zoedrem desert](../geography/westlands.md#zoedrem), with the dispersion of the bughna people in the northern bughna migration<!-- TODO.
 Link. -->.
-It is not currently spoken in any nation, but the family is very common in the six thousand tribes<!-- TODO.
+It is not currently spoken in any chiefdom, sumi, or kingdom, but the family is very common in the six thousand tribes<!-- TODO.
 Link. --> and the peoples of Saefel<!-- TODO.
 Link. -->.

 **Beast Speech** is an artificial vocabulary forged in Voskferm<!-- TODO.
-Link. -->, a nation that disappeared in the Penance.
+Link. -->, a kingdom that disappeared in the Penance.
 The language was designed to communicate with the highly intelligent Anthutes<!-- TODO.
 Link. -->, large horned mammals that were once common in that region.
-It is now used by merchants and travelers to ride these animals across the sumis and nations of the Fesh Peninsula.
+It is now used by merchants and travelers to ride these animals across the sumis and kingdoms of the Fesh Peninsula.

 <!---------------------------------------------------------------------------->
 ### Harualian Family